astrogirlnim/Personyx/interviews/sample_interview_solo_founder.md

 **Date:** January 15, 2025
 **Duration:** 45 minutes
 **Participant:** Sarah Chen, Solo Founder at FlowTech
+**Persona:** solo_founder

 ## Background

 Sarah is a solo founder building an MVP for workflow automation.
 She's been working independently for 8 months after leaving her corporate job.
+She embodies the Solo Founder persona - working with minimal resources and needing to ship fast.

 ## Key Pain Points